voxpupuli/puppet-logrotate/README.md

-                  log files or issue an error (optional). olddir          - A String path to a directory that rotated logs should be moved to (optional). postrotate      - A command String that should be executed by /bin/sh after the log file is rotated (optional). prerotate       - A command String that should be executed by /bin/sh before
+                  log files or issue an error (optional). olddir          - A String path to a directory that rotated logs should be moved to (optional). createolddir    - A Boolean specifying whether logrotate should create the olddir directory if it does not exist (optional). createolddir_mode - An octal mode String logrotate should apply to the olddir directory if createolddir => true (optional). createolddir_owner - A username String that logrotate should set the owner of the olddir directory to if createolddir => true (optional). createolddir_group - A String group name that logrotate should apply to the olddir directory if createolddir => true (optional). postrotate      - A command String that should be executed by /bin/sh after the log file is rotated (optional). prerotate       - A command String that should be executed by /bin/sh before